-The surgery may be performed at the same time as drainage of an abscess, although sometimes the fistula doesn’t appear until weeks or years after the initial drainage.
+The surgery may be performed at the same time as drainage of an abscess, although most commonly the fistula doesn’t become obvious until weeks after the initial drainage.
 Fistulotomy is a long-standing treatment with a high success rate (92-97%).
-This high success rate must be balanced, however, with the potential changes to a patient’s continence (ability to control stool), as the anal sphincter muscle is divided in a fistulotomy, the greater the risk of changes in continence.
+This high success rate must be balanced, however with risk of incontinence (ability to control stool) that comes with division of the anal sphincter muscle.
+Small amount of muscle can usually be safely divided to treat the anal fistula without compromising continence.
 Therefore, the surgeon must assess whether a fistulotomy is appropriate for a given patient.

 An endoanal advancement flap is a procedure usually reserved for complex fistulas or for patients with an increased potential risk for suffering incontinence from a traditional fistulotomy.
 In this procedure, the internal opening of the fistula is covered over by healthy, native tissue in an attempt to close the point of origin of the fistula.
 Recurrence rates have been reported to be up to 50% of cases.
 Certain conditions, such as Crohn’s disease, malignancy, radiated tissue and previous attempts at repair, and smoking, increase the likelihood of failure.
 Although the sphincter muscle is not divided in this procedure, mild to moderate incontinence has still been reported.

-Yet another non-sphincter dividing treatment for anal fistula is the LIFT (ligation of the intersphincteric fistula tract) procedure.
+Another non-sphincter dividing treatment for anal fistula is the LIFT (ligation of the intersphincteric fistula tract) procedure.
 This procedure involves division of the fistula tract in the space between the internal and external sphincter muscles.
-This procedure avoids division of the sphincter muscle, but has not been performed long enough to adequately assess its success or the most appropriate cases to attempt it on.
+This procedure avoids division of the sphincter muscle, and has similar success rate of an endoanal advancement flap.

 Most of the operations can be performed on an outpatient basis, but in selected cases, may require hospitalization.
 Consider identifying a specialist in colon and rectal surgery who will be familiar with a number of potential operations to treat the fistula.